Modelling and Transformation Orchestrator

 will be removed after the /dataops

 script call to prevent exposing credentials.
-Users can set the parameter PREVENT_KEY_PAIR_CLEANUP
+You can set the parameter PREVENT_KEY_PAIR_CLEANUP

 to 1

 to prevent the removal.
-Setting this will also avoid cleaning up key-pair files (if in use).
+Doing this helps avoid cleaning up key-pair files (if in use).

 The /dataops/profiles/profiles.yml